dorana/RazorEnhancedScripts/README.md

 ## HealMaster

-A simple script tht will heal you when run (best to bind to a keymap) the script will check your skills and mana in order to pick the best healing option for you
+A simple script that will heal you when run (best to bind to a keymap) the script will check your skills and mana in order to pick the best healing option for you
 Examples : if the player has high enough magery for a greater heal it will cast greater heal if enough health is missing, else it will cast normal heal.
 If your health pool is almost full it will cast a normal heal.